kshitij98-Cpp/Essay-Generator/README.md

 ## What it Does

-The project Essay-Generator will generate essay and save it to a .txt file.
+- The project Essay-Generator will generate essay and save it to a .txt file.
+- This project also supports audio playback.

 ## How it Works